summer-solutions/orm/README.md

 Sometimes you are changing entity very often and you don't want to flush changes to database every time entity is changed.
 If entity is using shared cached (redis) you can use FlushInCache feature.
-WHen entity is changed new data is stored in cache but from time to time FlushInCacheReceiver is flushing all differences between cache and database.
+When entity is changed new data is stored in cache but from time to time FlushInCacheReceiver is flushing all differences between cache and database.

 ```go